Urigo/angular-meteor/README.md

 ````

 ### Start using Meteor in your Angular2 app:
-We need to load bindings that will help us to use Meteor smoothly.
+This packages comes with some modules that makes it easy to use Meteor in Angular2.
+To load that modules, you will need to bootsrap your app with the help of the package's bootstraper.

 To do that, import ````bootstrap```` from Meteor-Angular2 package and remove previous one imported from ````angular2/angular2````: